Onyx Path Publishing: Cavaliers of Mars

 Game designer Rose Bailey worked alongside Onyx Path to create her RPG about playing in a romantic Mars of flashing sword, choking sands, winking courtesans, and lantern-lit canal cities.
 Cavaliers of Mars has gone on to spawn sourcebooks such as the location and adventure book, Witch-Queen of the Shadowed Citadel, and Esoterica of Mars, covering characters plots, factions, and new rules for the game.

 Michael Pucci

 Dystopia Rising: Evolution

 Michael Pucci licensed his game of zombies, apocalypse, mutation, and survivalist mentality to Onyx Path to produce as a tabletop roleplaying game following many years as a Live Action Roleplaying Game (LARP).
 Dystopia Rising: Evolution was funded through Kickstarter, and has subsequently been made available through DriveThruRPG and in traditional print, along with sourcebooks including Helnau's Guide to Wasteland Beasties and the Trouble on Steel Pier adventure.

 Caliber Comics

 Legendlore

 The Legendlore comic by Caliber Comics led to a collaboration between Caliber and Onyx Path and their publication of the Legendlore role-playing game, using the system from 5th edition Dungeons & Dragons to convert the plots and principles of The Realm - as presented in the comic - into game form.
+Megan Mackie is a contributing writer.